AryanNanda17/SRA_Project/README.md

 # Multi_Code_ESP

-Switching between two tasks using switches of SRA board.
+Bind any two tasks to any two switches of SRA-Board.

 ## Table of Contents